Last Updated: December 16, 2019

 Ambulance: 104, Fire Station: 105, National Police: 106, Information: 113

-For alot of people, coming to Cuba is almost like going off the grid.
-Depending on where you go, it’s very possible that’s what it’ll feel like.
-It’s in stark contrast to the hyper-connected direction that developed countries have taken, where people have their eyes constantly glued on their smart phones/tablets, and text instead of talk.
+For alot of people, traveling to Cuba is relatively like going off the grid.
+Depending on the accommodations you choose and your roaming plan, it’s very possible that’s what it’ll feel like.
 It’s not necessarily a bad thing when you’re on vacation.
 You might just even have a chance to truly reconnect with yourself and those around you.